timsvoice/brews-crews/ROADMAP.md

+##160717

+We got a "stateless" search function/component going but it doesn't yet accept any user input for returning beer searches.
+Tonight we're going to implement a search component with state that will be taken from user input.
+This state will then perform a search on the breweryDB API.
+Each returned beer should have a Link to create a new review.

+####Bonus Points

+Create the review page/section and a mutator to persist the new review.

 ##160715

 Right now we have a working set of React components that display a list of reviews and associated beer data.
 Next we will need some mutators; specifically to add a new review.
 To wire this up we will need to call a search, then enable the user to select a beer and add a review (rating and location).
 The location will be a text input, but the rating will need to be more complicated.
 Ideally the user will click a star for the associated rating.
 Each will need to be separate components.